 - Give this a really good shake and put it in a dark cupboard for 2 weeks remembering to give it a shake every day for the first week to get all that sugar dissolved into the booze.

 - After four weeks the gin will be a gorgeous deep red colour and the fruit will look rather sad.

 - Now it’s time to strain the liqueur through the cheesecloth/muslin or paper-lined sieve and decant it into those sterilised bottles ready for giving.

 Blackberry And Apple Gin (aka Brambly Apple Gin) makes a great gift for foodie friends, it’s so easy to make and really tasty and unusual too.

-PS Five years on and this is the most popular recipe on my blog!
+PS Five years on and this is still one of the most popular recipes on my blog!

 Blackberry And Apple Gin